PaulDance/xr/notes/rust/minesweeper.md

 Consider implementing a `count_mines` function that returns the number of mines surrounding a given position of the field, either by manually listing or generating the neighboring positions, then you can simply apply it to the field using iterators with enumerates, maps and collects.
+Use `str::as_bytes` in order to get constant-time access to neighboring characters.

 Your solution is indeed a bit slow.
 I ran a few benchmarks based on the `large_board` unit test on my machine and got the following results: